Skip to main content

 Trusts

 If you're a trust beneficiary who conveyed your home to trustees but continues to live in the home, you get the STAR benefit.
-For example, a senior creates a trust and conveys her home to her children as trustees.
-If she remains in the home as the beneficiary of the trust, she is considered the homeowner and gets the STAR benefit.
+For example, a senior creates a trust and conveys their home to their children as trustees.
+If the senior remains in the home as the beneficiary of the trust, they are considered the homeowner and should receive the STAR benefit.

 Life estates